 I had huge expectations for Star Fox Zero and only half of them were realised.
 I honestly couldn’t wait to sit back in the cock-pit as I weave in and out of danger and excitement on my couch.
 However the entire experience was hampered due to cringe-worthy voice-acting and needlessly complicated controls system.
 That being said though I have no intentions of ditching my copy as I have noticed the longer I spend with this game the more pleasant the experience gets.
 If you got time to master the control style then you will enjoy this entry.
 However if you’re looking for something more casual then Star Fox Zero may not be for you.

-If You're Having Issues With Halo Wars 2 Crashing And Freezing Here's What To Do
+If You're Having Issues With Ghost Recon Wildlands Crashing And Freezing Here's What To Do

 If You're Having Issues With Call of Duty…

 FIXIT Mar 7th, 2017So often, games and DLC are released with small bugs…